lacyyy/DZSimulator/README.md

 - In DZSimulator's "Visualizations" menu, "Glidability for player in local CS:GO session" is enabled and you pressed "CONNECT" once CSGO was started
 - In DZSimulator's "Video Settings" menu, overlay mode is enabled

-The overlay is slightly laggy right now, I will hopefully improve that in the future.
-For now, try decreasing CSGO's `fps_max` value if you encounter overlay lag!

 To get started with practicing Bump Mines, I recommend watching [this](https://youtu.be/IPWxlnEsLkQ) and [this](https://youtu.be/YblZkx7mXFM) video!